Burn Injury Attorneys in Charleston

 Catastrophic Burn Injury Claims

-Burns are classified as first, second, third or fourth degree.
+Burns are classified as first, second, third, or fourth degree.
 First-degree burns are usually limited to redness and extend only into the epidermis.
-Second-degree burns fill with clear fluid, have superficial blistering of the skin and involve more pain.
+Second-degree burns fill with clear fluid, have superficial blistering of the skin, and involve more pain.
 Second-degree burns involve the superficial dermis and may also involve the deep dermis layer.
 Third-degree burns have charring of the skin and produce hard, leather-like scabs.
 Third-degree burns are often painless because the nerve endings have been destroyed.
-Fourth-degree burns injure the tissues underlying the skin, such as the muscles or bones.
+Fourth-degree burns injure the body parts under the skin, such as the muscles or bones.

 Both superficial and extensive burns can cause life-changing damage to the body that is costly to repair.
 Burn injuries that sever nerves prevent the burn victim from feeling and responding to pain in the affected area, putting the burn victim at risk for future injuries.
 When a burn injury destroys sweat glands, the skin may be unable to regulate temperature, resulting in the body’s overheating or dehydration.

 Burn injuries not only affect body functions; they can also change how the body appears.
 Permanent scarring can create psychological and physical damage, requiring extensive surgeries and rehabilitation to reconstruct the affected skin and muscles.